Table of Contents

 Third party cookies from social media sites (such as Facebook, Twitter, etc) let us track social network users when they visit or use the Website and Services, or share content, by using a tagging mechanism provided by those social networks.

 These cookies are also used for event tracking and remarketing purposes.
 Any data collected with these tags will be used in accordance with our and social networks’ privacy policies.
 We will not collect or share any personally identifiable information from the user.

 What are your cookie options?

 If you don’t like the idea of cookies or certain types of cookies, you can change your browser’s settings to delete cookies that have already been set and to not accept new cookies.
-To learn more about how to do this or to learn more about cookies, visit internetcookies.org
+Visit internetcookies.com to learn more about how to do this.

 Changes and amendments